Yoyo-MQ/go-nodered-wrapper/README.md

-# Yoyo Node-RED Wrapper
+# Node-RED Wrapper

 A high-level Go wrapper for managing Node-RED workflows.
-This library provides a clean, idiomatic Go interface for deploying, executing, and managing Node-RED flows.
+This library provides a clean, idiomatic Go interface for deploying, executing, and managing Node-RED flows with built-in debug message handling.

 ## Features